-Each white, round, flat-faced, bevel-edged compressed tablet, with MJ logo and "021" on one side and scored on the reverse, contains estradiol-17ß (micronized) 0.5 mg.
+Each white, round, flat-faced, bevelled-edged compressed tablet, with MJ logo and "021" on one side and scored on the reverse, contains estradiol-17ß (micronized) 0.5 mg.
 Nonmedicinal ingredients: acacia, dibasic calcium phosphate, cornstarch, lactose, magnesium stearate, silicon dioxide, and talc.

-Each lavender, round, flat-faced, bevel-edged compressed tablet, with MJ logo and "755" on one side and scored on the reverse, contains estradiol-17ß (micronized) 1 mg.
+Each lavender, round, flat-faced, bevelled-edged compressed tablet, with MJ logo and "755" on one side and scored on the reverse, contains estradiol-17ß (micronized) 1 mg.
 Nonmedicinal ingredients: acacia, dibasic calcium phosphate, cornstarch, D&C Red No. 27 Aluminum Lake, FD&C Blue No. 1 Aluminum Lake, lactose, magnesium stearate, silicon dioxide, and talc.

-Each turquoise, round, flat-faced, bevel-edged compressed tablet, with MJ logo and "756" on one side and scored on the reverse, contains estradiol-17ß (micronized) 2 mg.
+Each turquoise, round, flat-faced, bevelled-edged compressed tablet, with MJ logo and "756" on one side and scored on the reverse, contains estradiol-17ß (micronized) 2 mg.
 Nonmedicinal ingredients: acacia, dibasic calcium phosphate, cornstarch, FD&C Blue No. 1 Aluminum Lake, FD&C Yellow No. 5 Aluminum Lake (tartrazine), lactose, magnesium stearate, silicon dioxide, and talc.

 How should I use this medication?